THE STORE IS OPEN

 the winter.
 The book also talks about migration and animals that store food for the winter.

-Hopefully you were watching Morning Extra on Fox 19 the morning of 1/11/2013.
+Did you see us on Fox 19's Morning Extra the morning of 1/11/2013?
 We were interviewed by Tracey Johnson and talked about the release of our second edition of A Garden!
 A Garden!
 We were so thrilled to have this opportunity.
-If you missed us, you can go on the Fox 19 website, do a search for Nancy Orlando and you should still be able to watch our interview.

-Nancy and I had the honor of spending an entire day at
+Nancy and Debbi had the honor of spending an entire day at

 Amelia Elementary on Wednesday, Oct.
 24, 2012.
 We introduced our newest book "Good Grief, It's Winter"